trusts in wills trusts in wills

 Living Trusts

 Living trusts, established during the trustor’s lifetime, provide significant flexibility.
 They’re typically revocable, allowing changes as circumstances evolve.
 Upon the trustor’s death, assets within the trust bypass probate, accelerating the distribution process.
 Living trusts also maintain privacy, as the contents aren’t part of public records, unlike wills.
-They’re ideal for managing complex estates, reducing legal hassles for beneficiaries.
+They’re ideal for managing complex estates and reducing legal hassles for beneficiaries.

 Testamentary Trusts